RainbowMiner/RainbowMiner/README.md

 <details><summary>MiningPoolOvh</summary> https://www.mining-pool.ovh/ no auto-exchange registration is mandatory, mines VRM (VeriumReserve).
 Set Mining-Pool.ovh user plus worker (e.g. "miner.001") as wallet address and your worker password in pools configuration or edit pools.config.txt</details>
 <details><summary>MiningRigRentals</summary> [https://www.miningrigrentals.com/](https://www.miningrigrentals.com/?ref=2598069) rent your complete rig to interested users in exchange for BTC, ETC, LTC or DASH.
 See extra section for more details</details>
 <details><summary>Mintpond</summary> https://mintpond.com/ if you are totally in Zcoin, then this pool might be the best choice.
 A separate wallet address is needed for XZC.
 Set in pools configuration or edit pools.config.txt</details>
+<details><summary>Molepool</summary> https://molepool.com/ no auto-exchange, a separate wallet address is needed for ETHW.
+Set in pools configuration or edit pools.config.txt</details>
 <details><summary>MoneroOcean</summary> https://moneroocean.stream/ auto-exchange and payout in XMR, enter your Monero wallet address and a password (either a real password or your email-address) into pools.config.txt to start mining</details>
-<details><summary>NanoPool</summary> https://nanopool.org/ no auto-exchange, a separate wallet address is needed for each coin (ETH, ETC, ZEC, ETN, SIA, PASC) you want to mine.
+<details><summary>NanoPool</summary> https://nanopool.org/ no auto-exchange, a separate wallet address is needed for each coin (ETHW, ETC, ZEC, ETN, SIA, PASC) you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>Nicehash</summary> [https://www.nicehash.com/](https://www.nicehash.com/?refby=c402ea4d-9203-414c-b96e-526e34ad20e1) auto-exchange and payout in BTC, use of Nicehash wallet is recommended, see note below</details>
 <details><summary>NLpool</summary> https://www.nlpool.nl/ auto-exchange and payout in BTC, LTC or any coin, that is listed at the pool</details>
-<details><summary>Poolin</summary> https://www.poolin.me/ no auto-exchange registration is mandatory, mines ETH and RVN.
+<details><summary>Poolin</summary> https://www.poolin.me/ no auto-exchange registration is mandatory, mines ETC, ETHW and RVN.
 Set Poolin subaccount-worker plus minerid (e.g. "miner.001") as wallet address in pools configuration or edit pools.config.txt</details>
 <details><summary>Poolium</summary> https://www.poolium.com/ no auto-exchange registration is mandatory, mines VRM.
 Set Poolium user plus worker (e.g. "miner.001") as wallet address and your worker password in pools configuration or edit pools.config.txt</details>
 <details><summary>ProHashing</summary> [https://prohashing.com/](https://prohashing.com?r=nmn8AAb5) auto-exchange and payout in over 200 coins possible.
 Pool will automatically select the most profitable coin.
 Switching will be by algorithm.
 Put your ProHashing username into parameter "User" in pools.config.txt</details>
 <details><summary>ProHashingCoins</summary> [https://prohashing.com/](https://prohashing.com?r=nmn8AAb5) auto-exchange and payout in over 200 coins possible.
 RainbowMiner will select the most profitable coin.
 Put your ProHashing username into parameter "User" in pools.config.txt, define the payment scheme by appending "@pps", "@pplns" or "@solo" to your "User"</details>